 Vitamin D influences breast cancer development and progression in important ways, but the relationship is not fully understood.
 Vitamin D influences the expression of breast cancer-related gene activity, including cell differentiation, cell growth, and angiogenesis, all of which are related to cancer development and progression.

 Vitamin D binds to the vitamin D receptor (VDR).
 The impact of vitamin D on breast cancer is influenced by VDR genotype; women can have one of several variants in the VDR gene and these gene polymorphisms influence the potential anticarcinogenic effects of vitamin D. The effect of vitamin D on breast cancer risk is also modified by the level of calcium consumed since various combinations of calcium and vitamin D can have differing effects on cellular proliferation and differentiation.
 One study found that certain VDR genotypes are associated with lower risk of breast cancer in women consuming high levels of calcium.
 In addition, vitamin D has been shown to inhibit the growth of tamoxifen-resistant breast cancer cells in the laboratory, possibly through a VDR-related mechanism.
-However, there is also some limited evidence that vitamin D supplementation could reduce the effectiveness of aromatase inhibitors in reducing circulating estrogen.

 Measuring vitamin D intake is not straightforward